2731999/real-state-website/README.md

 #### This is a real estate website created using HTML, CSS, and JavaScript.
 It provides a platform for users to view and search for properties that are available for sale or rent.

 ### Credits
-This website was created by [Your Name] using the following technologies:
+This website was created by Abhishek kumar using the following technologies:
 HTML
 CSS
 JavaScript